 Digital Object Identifier (DOI)

 Peng, Jian Hong; Lucero, Linda; Fryer, John; Herl, Jennifer; Leonard, Sherry S.; and Lukas, Ronald J., "Inducible Heterologous Expression Of Human Î±7-Nicotinic Acetylcholine Receptors In A Native Nicotinic Receptor-Null Human Clonal Line" (1999).
-Neurobiology.
+Translational Neuroscience.
 233.